Ishmaa'ily Kitchen

-Ishmaa'ily "Ish" Yuwsha Kitchen (/ˌɪʃmeɪˈɑːli/ ISH-may-AH-lee; born August 24, 1988) is a former American football nose tackle.
+Ishmaa'ily "Ish" Yuwsha Kitchen (/ˌɪʃmeɪˈɑːli/ ISH-may-AH-lee; born August 24, 1988) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2012.
-He played college football for Kent State University.
-Kitchen has also been a member of the Cleveland Browns, Detroit Lions, New England Patriots, and Tampa Bay Buccaneers.
+He played college football for the Kent State Golden Flashes.
+Kitchen was also a member of the Cleveland Browns, Detroit Lions, New England Patriots, and Tampa Bay Buccaneers.

-College
+College career

-Kitchen played college football at Kent State.
+Kitchen played at Kent State University for the Golden Flashes.
 In his senior year, he started 6 games at the nose tackle position.
 In his junior year, he played in all 12 games in which he recorded 22 tackles for the season.
 In his sophomore year, he played in 12 games.

 Professional career

 Baltimore Ravens

 He signed with the Baltimore Ravens as an undrafted free agent.
 On August 31, 2012, he was released.

 Cleveland Browns

 On September 1, 2012, he was claimed off waivers by the Cleveland Browns.
 During the 2014-2015 season Kitchen came out with a new sack dance called the "Kitchen Slam."
 During this celebration Kitchen acted like he was stirring a pot of dough in the kitchen and then slammed it onto the ground.
 His sack dance caught on and was later voted the best sack dance in the NFL.
 Kitchen was released by the Browns on September 1, 2015.